-General services that our plan pays for What you must pay
+Seneral services that our plan pays for What you must pay

+In-home safety assessment \$0

+An in-home safety assessment is included in the comprehensive assessment.

-Inpatient hospital care \$0
+Inpatient hospital care \$0 per admission

-The plan will pay for the following services, and maybe other services not listed here: You must get approval from the
+The plan will pay for the following services, and maybe other services not listed here: You must get approval from the plan to keep getting

-semi-private room (or a private room if it is medically necessary) plan to keep getting inpatient care at an out-of-network
+semi-private room (or a private room if it is medically necessary) inpatient care at an out-of-network

 meals, including special diets hospital after your

 regular nursing services emergency is under control.

-costs of special care units, such as intensive care or coronary care units SSINI SII
+costs of special care units, such as intensive care or coronary care units

 drugs and medications

 lab tests

 X-rays and other radiology services

 needed surgical and medical supplies

 appliances, such as wheelchairs

 operating and recovery room services

 physical, occupational, and speech therapy

 inpatient substance abuse services

 blood, including storage and administration

 physician services

 In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

 This benefit is continued on the next page

 General services that our plan pays for What you must pay Inpatient hospital care (continued) If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If local transplant providers are willing to accept the Medicare rate, then you can get your transplant services locally or outside the pattern of care for your community.
 If First Choice VIP Care Plus provides transplant services outside the pattern of care for your community and you choose to get your transplant there, we will arrange or pay for lodging and travel costs for you and one other person.
 We do not pay for extra charges for a private hospital room (unless medically necessary), private nurse, or personal convenience items (e.g., telephone and television).
-Prior Authorization required.
+Prior Authorization is required.